Codel1417/VRC-OSC-Audio-Reaction/readme.md

 ﻿# VRC OSC Audio Input

-This take the audio from your default audio output device and sends OSC parameters for direction and amplitude.
+This application takes the audio from your default audio output device and then sends the OSC parameters for direction and amplitude.

 ### Parameters

 Two `float` parameters are available:

 1) `audio_direction` at `/avatar/parameters/audio_direction`: the direction of the sound.
 Where 0.5 is centered, 0 is left 1 is right.
 2) `audio_volume` at `/avatar/parameters/audio_volume`: the volume of the sound.
 Where 0 is silent, 1 is loud.
-This is based on the Windows Audio API
+This is based on the Windows Audio API.

-## How to use
+## How to Use

 1) Add the synced float parameters `audio_volume` and `audio_direction` to your VRChat avatar.
 2) Enable OSC in VRChat inside the Action Menu.